edgedb/edgedb/docs/guides/tutorials/rest_apis_with_fastapi.rst

 1. Import ``edgedb``.

-2. Create an EdgeDB client.
+2. Create an Gel client.

-3. Get the identity ID from the EdgeDB Auth server response.
+3. Get the identity ID from the Gel Auth server response.

 4. Create a new user in the database using the ``create_user_async_edgeql`` query.